AI Infrastructure Financing

 DeepInfra, an AI cloud company, has successfully raised $107 million in a Series B funding round, which will be allocated towards scaling its cloud platform.

-Blackstone successfully raised $1.75 billion in the largest pure-play data center REIT IPO, with BXDC pricing mechanics, sponsor commitment, hyperscaler lease structures, and a substantial $25 billion acquisition pipeline influencing the offering.
+Blackstone successfully raised $1.75 billion in the largest pure-play data center REIT IPO to date for BXDC, detailing pricing mechanics, sponsor commitment, hyperscaler lease structures, and indicating a substantial $25 billion acquisition pipeline.

-The financing of AI infrastructure is transitioning from traditional project finance models to permanent capital platforms, as listed vehicles, investment funds, and sovereign partnerships are increasingly redefining how data centers are financed and held.
+The financing of AI infrastructure is transitioning from project finance to permanent capital platforms, with listed vehicles, funds, and sovereign partnerships now leading the way in how data centers are financed and held.

 Blackstone's real estate investment trust focused on data centers has successfully met its initial fundraising target of $1.75 billion.